boscoh/pdbremix/readme.md

 - `grotrim` trim GROMACS .trr trajectory files

-## Molecular dynamics tools

-The library was originally written to do PUFF steered-molecular dynamics simulation that uses a pulsed force application.
-This method does not require the underlying MD package to support the method and can be carried out by manipulating restart files.
-The utilities to do this are:

-- `pdbrestart`
-- `pdbminimize`
-- `pdbequil`
-- `puff` runs a PUFF simulation
-- `puffshow` displays pulling residues in PUFF sim
+## Python interface to PDB structures

-## Vector geometry library
+### Vector geometry library

 As in any structural biology library, we provide a vector geometry library, which is called `v3`:

 	from pdbremix import v3

 `v3` was designed to be function-based, with vector and transform objects subclassed from arrays.
 This allows the library to easily switch between a pure Python version and a numpy-dependent version.
-If you want specifically the python version:
+If you want just the python version:

 	import pdbremix.v3array as v3